jkellerman/Planet-viewer/README.md

 Users should be able to:

-- Make the app fully responsive
+- View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
 - View each planet page and toggle between "Overview", "Internal Structure", and "Surface Geology"
-- Themes for each planet

 #### Added Features